 Best Ohio Gender Discrimination Lawyer Answer: Can I sue when my employer fired me for a similar offense as my male co-workers who kept their jobs?
 What if my employer did not make direct comments to me about my gender?
 How can I prove my termination was due to my sex?

-At The Spitz Law Firm, our hard working and dedicated employment attorneys understand that sex or gender-based discrimination can come in many forms.
+At Spitz, The Employee’s Law Firm, our hard working and dedicated employment attorneys understand that sex or gender-based discrimination can come in many forms.
 While your boss may not make remarks to you directly related to your sex, you may experience treatment that differs from co-workers of the opposite gender.
 Eventually, this treatment may lead to unfair discipline or even termination from your job.

 This type of treatment based on sex is explicitly prohibited by Title VII of the Civil Rights Act of 1964 and Ohio’s own Civil Rights Act, which is found at Ohio R.C.
 4112.02.
 Under these anti-discrimination laws, your boss, manager or supervisor cannot use a sex-based reason to fire employees, refuse to hire, or otherwise discriminate against persons with respect to any terms, conditions, or other matters related to their employment.
 (See I Was Denied A Job Because I Am A Woman!; Can I Sue If I Was Turned Down For A Job Because Of Discrimination?; Can An Employer Refuse To Hire Me Because I’m Transgendered?; Should I Sue For Gender Discrimination?; and Sex Discrimination Includes Pregnancy Discrimination.)).